rkapl123/DBAddin/docs/DBSheets.md

 ![image](https://raw.githubusercontent.com/rkapl123/DBAddin/master/docs/image/DBSheetsDefSelectForLookupsGenerate.PNG)

-After selecting the flookup column, the tool asks if the flookup statetement, which is used to query the database for the key/lookup value pairs, should be created.
+After selecting the flookup column, the tool asks if the flookup statement, which is used to query the database for the key/lookup value pairs, should be created.

 You can always edit the fields already stored in the DBSheet-Column list by selecting a line and changing the values in the dropdowns.